OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 }
 ```

-The `chainConfig` parameter within the `Config` structure is crucial when setting up an AnyTrust Orbit chain.
-It contains configurations that are distinct from those of a Rollup chain.
-The most significant parameter that sets apart an AnyTrust chain is the `DataAvailabilityCommittee`.
-This parameter plays a pivotal role in defining the nature of your chain.
+The `chainConfig` parameter within the `Config` structure lets you configure the following:

 Start by setting up the chain configuration parameters.
 This includes defining key elements like: